castwide/react-gamefic/README.md

 ## Shared Props

-The following props are passed to most components.
+The following props are passed to most internal components.
 (The one exception is the `Turn` component, which only receives a game state.)

 * `state` - A hash received from the game engine describing the current state of the game.
 * `history` - An chronological array of game states.